Ipswich Witches: 2000s

-The team spent the entire decade in the Elite League finishing third in 2000 and 2004 (the latter resulting in elimination in the play off semi finals).
+The team spent the entire decade in the Elite League, finishing third in 2000 and 2004 (the latter resulting in elimination in the play off semi finals).
 In 2008, they finished fourth and once again were eliminated in the play off semi finals.

 The early part of the decade saw Scott Nicholls as their leading rider alongside Louis, with other notable seasons from Mark Loram, Jarosław Hampel and Hans Andersen.
 Chris Louis remained an ever present for 19 seasons from 1989 to 2008, with the exception of missing the 2003 season with a back injury.

 2010s

 In November 2010, the Witches moved down to the Premier League (second tier).
 In 2011, the Witches finished in third place in the final Premier League table and won the Premier League Four-Team Championship staged at Leicester.
 During 2012 Premier League speedway season, Director of Speedway Chris Louis steered the through to team to the Knockout Cup final, finishing runner-up.

-For 2013, a new number one rider, Ben Barker, with the team managing a second-place finish. behind Somerset Rebels.
-The following season in 2014, Richie Worrall joined as the new number one.
-The Witches finished third in the Premier League and reached the Knockout Cup final.
+For 2013, a new number one rider, Ben Barker joined the Witches, with the team managing a second-place finish behind Somerset Rebels.
+The following season in 2014, Richie Worrall joined as the new number one, with the Witches finishing third in the Premier League and reaching the Knockout Cup final.

 The Witches finished seventh in the Premier League in 2015 but won the pairs with Danny King and Rohan Tungate.
 In 2017, the team reached the play off final losing to Peterborough Panthers.
 Shortly before 2019, Ipswich decided to move back to the top division of British speedway, reaching the play off final of the SGB Premiership 2019 season.